-Finally, we utilize compute the Shannon entropy of the estimated conditional distribution as the condition specific entropies.
+The slight decrease of genotype accuracy at correlation thresholds higher than 0.7 is caused by the fact that the accuracy (fraction of correct genotype predictions within all genotypes) is not robust at very small number of SNPs.
+Although we expect very high accuracy, even one wrong prediction among small number of total genotypes decreases the accuracy significantly.

 First Distance Gap Statistic Computation

 Following the previous section, the attacker computes, for each individual, the distance to all the genotypes in genotype dataset, then identifies the individual with smallest distance.
 Let dj,(1) and dj,2 denote the minimum and second minimum genotype distances (among dHv∙,j, v∙,a for all a) for jth individual.
 We propose using the difference between these distances, termed first distance gap statistic, as a measure of reliability of linking.
 For this, the attacker computes following difference: